everpeace/vagrant-mesos/README.md

 <a name="clec2"></a>
 Mesos Cluster on EC2 (VPC)
 ----
-Because we require to assign private IP addreses to VM instances, this Vagrantfile uses Amazon VPC (you'll have to set subnet_id and security grooups both associated to the same VPC instance).
+Because we assign private IP addreses to VM instances, this Vagrantfile requires Amazon VPC (you'll have to set subnet_id and security grooups both of which associates to the same VPC instance).

 _Note: Using default VPC is highly recommended.
-If you used non-default vpc, you should make sure that limit of the elastic ips is no less than (zk_n + master_n + slave_n).
+If you used non-default vpc, you should make sure that limit of the elastic ips is no less than (zk&#95;n + master&#95;n + slave&#95;n).
 The limit default is 5._

 ### Cluster Configuration
-You have to configure some additional stuff on `cluster.yml` related to EC2.
+You have to configure some additional stuffs in `multinodes/cluster.yml` which are related to EC2.
 Please note that

-* subnet_id should be a VPC subnet
+* `subnet_id` should be a VPC subnet
-* security groups should be ones associated to the VPC instance.
+* `security_groups` should be ones associated to the VPC instance.
-	* security groups should allow accesses to ports 22(SSH), 2181(zookeeper) and 5050--(mesos).
+	* `security_groups` should allow accesses to ports 22(SSH), 2181(zookeeper) and 5050--(mesos).

 ```
 (cont.)